 - 'Winner' of the piano section of the Ludlow Philharmonic Concerto Competition 1986

-Colin Decio (the 'c' is pronounced 'ch' as in 'church' - hence Dech-io: Ukrainian) studied piano performing, classical guitar and composition at the Birmingham School of Music (now Royal Birmingham Conservatoire), England, graduating with five diplomas including a distinction in composition.
+Colin Decio (the 'c' is pronounced 'ch' as in 'church' - hence Dech-io: Ukrainian) is a multi-award winning composer.
+He studied piano performing, classical guitar and composition at the Birmingham School of Music (now Royal Birmingham Conservatoire), England, graduating with five diplomas including a distinction in composition.

 Chorale for Three Bassoons (Winner of the New Zealand Double Reed Society Chamber Music Competition July 2018)